analogdevicesinc/ai8x-training/README.md

   When using more than 64 input or output channels, weight memory is shared, and effective capacity decreases proportionally (for example, 128 input channels require twice as much space as 64 input channels, and a layer with <u>both</u> 128 input and 128 output channels requires <u>four</u> times as much space as a layer with only 64 input channels and 64 output channels).
   Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#layers-and-weight-memory).

 * There are 16 instances of 32 KiB data memory ([for a total of 512 KiB](docs/AHBAddresses.md)).
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
-This limits the first-layer input to 181×181 pixels per channel in the CHW format.
+This limits the first-layer input to 32,768 pixels per channel in the CHW format (181×181 when width = height).
 However, when using more than one input channel, the HWC format may be preferred, and all layer outputs are in HWC format as well.
-In those cases, it is required that four channels fit into a single memory instance — or 91×90 pixels per channel.
+In those cases, it is required that four channels fit into a single memory instance — or 8192 pixels per channel (approximately 90×90 when width = height).
   Note that the first layer commonly creates a wide expansion (i.e., a large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
 In many cases, [Data Folding](#data-folding) (distributing the input data across multiple channels) can effectively increase both the input dimensions as well as improve model performance.

 * The hardware supports 1D and 2D convolution layers, 2D transposed convolution layers (upsampling), element-wise addition, subtraction, binary OR, binary XOR as well as fully connected layers (`Linear`), which are implemented using 1×1 convolutions on 1×1 data: